Yikun/hub-mirror-action/README_en.md

 English | [简体中文](./README.md)

-Action for mirroring repos between Hubs (like Github and Gitee)
+Action for mirroring repos between Hubs (like GitHub, Gitee, and GitLab).

 ## Tutorial

+### Mirror GitHub to Gitee
 ```yaml
 steps:
 - name: Mirror the Github organization repos to Gitee.